kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

               # This makes it exposed as /dev/vda, being the only and thus first
               # disk attached to the VM
               bus: virtio
       volumes:
         - name: mypvcdisk
           persistentVolumeClaim:
-            claimName: mypvc

-### floppy

-> **Note**: Starting with version 0.16.0, floppy disks are deprecated
-> and will be **rejected**.
-They will be removed from the API in a
-> future version.

-A `floppy` disk will expose the volume as a floppy drive to the VM.

-A minimal example which attaches a `PersistentVolumeClaim` named `mypvc` as a `floppy` device to the VM:

-    metadata:
-      name: testvmi-floppy
-    apiVersion: kubevirt.io/v1
-    kind: VirtualMachineInstance
-    spec:
-      domain:
-        resources:
-          requests:
-            memory: 64M
-        devices:
-          disks:
-          - name: mypvcdisk
-            # This makes it a floppy
-            floppy: {}
-      volumes:
-        - name: mypvcdisk
-          persistentVolumeClaim: